Banco Comercial Português, S.A. (OTCMKTS:BPCGF) Sees Large Decline in Short Interest

 Banco Comercial Português, S.A.
 (OTCMKTS:BPCGF) saw a large drop in short interest in the month of October.
 As of October 15th, there was short interest totalling 12,526,600 shares, a drop of 70.6% from the September 30th total of 42,569,200 shares.
 Based on an average trading volume of 0 shares, the short-interest ratio is presently ∞ days.

-Separately, Credit Suisse Group assumed coverage on shares of Banco Comercial Português in a report on Tuesday, October 12th.
-They issued an “underperform” rating for the company.
+BPCGF stock opened at $0.18 on Thursday.
+The firm has a fifty day moving average price of $0.17 and a 200 day moving average price of $0.17.
+Banco Comercial Português has a fifty-two week low of $0.09 and a fifty-two week high of $0.23.

-OTCMKTS BPCGF opened at $0.18 on Thursday.
-The company has a fifty day moving average of $0.17 and a two-hundred day moving average of $0.17.
-Banco Comercial Português has a 52 week low of $0.09 and a 52 week high of $0.23.
+Separately, Credit Suisse Group assumed coverage on shares of Banco Comercial Português in a research report on Tuesday, October 12th.
+They set an “underperform” rating on the stock.

 Banco Comercial Português SA engages in the provision of banking and financial services.
 It operates through the following segments: Retail Banking; Companies, Corporate, and Investment Banking; Private Banking; Foreign Business; and Other.
 The Retail Banking segment consists of Retail Network of Millenium bcp (Portugal), retail recovery division, and Banco ActivoBank.